 You already know that your battery plays a critical role in helping the engine turn over, but its job isn’t over once the engine roars to life.
 Even if your car starts, if you have a battery that is starting to wear out, it could result in your engine stalling while you’re driving.

 However, even if your battery isn’t failing, you could end up with a stalled car if the battery terminals are corroded or need to be replaced.
 Because your engine depends on the battery to power its electrical system, corroded terminals can cause your car to stall because they prevent the engine from getting enough voltage.
+Be sure to also inspect your battery cables for any of bad battery cable symptoms to ensure

 Your mechanic can tell you fairly quickly if you have a dead battery by measuring it with a voltmeter (or, if you own a voltmeter you can check it yourself).
 From there, you can determine if it’s a battery-related issue and if the battery needs to be replaced or the terminals need to be cleaned.